willnorris/imageproxy/README.md

 process any image types.
 You can specify multiple content types as a comma separated list, and suffix values with `*` to perform a wildcard match.
 Set the flag to an empty string to proxy all requests, regardless of content type.

+### Allowed Transformation Options ###

+You can limit that transformation options by using the `allowTransforms` flag.
+By default, this is empty to allows any options, meaning that imageproxy will process any image transformation options.

+    imageproxy -allowTransforms 200,600x

 ### Signed Requests ###